Make-School-Courses/MOB-2.2-Game-Development/Lessons/Game-Design/Readme.md

 <!-- v -->

-- World / Environment
+- 🌎 World / Environment
   - Board size and layout, barriers, tile stats, starting point, time limits
-- Objects
+- ✨ Objects
   - Location, abilities, value
-- Non-player Characters (NPCs)
+- 💕 Non-player Characters (NPCs)
   - Movement, abilities, health, objects
-- Player
+- 🧙🏻‍♀️Player
-  - Movement, abilities, health, objects

 <!-- > -->

 ## Game prototype workshop

-Goal: Learn how people react to things you have created, how they interact with those things, and how it never is exactly how you expect.
+Goal: Learn how people react to things you have created, how they interact with those things, and how it never is exactly how you expect. 😅

 Divide into **even** number of groups of 2 or 3 people.

 <!-- v -->

 - You will design a game using pen, paper, other materials.
+  (alternative for online is using [Jamboard](jamboard.com))
 - The game must be grid based,  turn based, and 1 or 2 players.
 - The players can play against the game (the team that designed the game can play as the computer) or versus each other.